Camilla-sw/Capstone/DataCollection/README.md

 Clean the dataframe.

-Get additional information for each lauch with their ID number.
+Get additional information and merge with existing data with ID number for each launch.

 Additional data Cleaning:
 * duplicates